Nitelike/blog/README.txt

 About:
-	The simple blog template
+	Final version for district step of olympiad
-	To run site, open file "pages/home.php" on server
+	To run site, open file "index.php" on server
 	You can change your database settings (name, server, user, password) in "includes/connect.php" You can create user account.
 For this click on the button "SIGN IN" on the top navigation panel User with account could like/dislike posts